levinine/functional-tests/docs/minikube-setup-mac.md

     minikube stop

-Next time when you start it is will be in same state as when you stopped it.
+Next time when you start it will be in same state as when you stopped it.

 Minikube configuration can always be checked in `~/.minikube/machines/minikube/config.json` file.